Surviving-Mars-Mods/Stargate-Tours/README.md

 ![InfoPanel](Images/infopanel.png)

-### Options:
-This mod has no options... yet!

-    Which is it?
-        2B
-        !2B

 ## Notes:
 If you have any feedback please contact me directly instead of reporting the mod.
 I'm always happy to take requests as well.<br>
 I hang out in [*Discord*](https://discord.gg/kTgYq9UjWx) and on [*Reddit*](https://www.reddit.com/user/Fizzle_Fuze)